Tunjur kingdom

-The Tunjur kingdom was a Sahelian precolonial kingdom in Sudan's Darfur region and stretched into parts of Ouddaï region in modern day Chad between the 15th and early 17th centuries.
+The Tunjur kingdom or Tunjur empire was a precolonial state centred in Sudan's Darfur region that stretched into parts of Ouaddaï region in modern-day Chad between the 15th and early-17th centuries.

-Establishment
+Origins and apogee

+The origins of the Tunjur state are not well known.
+Some Tunjur traditions trace their origin to Banu Hilal and narrate their migration from Tunis, with Ahmad al-Ma'qur as the 'wise stranger' who finds his way to the Daju king's court and wins favour by introducing new customs.
+Other Tunjur traditions claim an Abbasid origin, and say they migrated from Dongola (in the Nile Valley).
+McGregor wrote that the Tunjur were likely a Hilali Arab–Berber hybrid, and that they may have been Berbers who adopted a Hilali genealogy.
+He also wrote that the Tunjur appear to have been entirely pagan at the time they arrived in Darfur, either because Berber traditional religion "reasserted itself" or because Islam was only prevalent among leading families.

-Local chronicles claim that the founder of the Tunjur dynasty became a "king in the island of Sennar".
-Origins of the Tunjur state are not well known.
-It is known that the Tunjur kingdom replaced an earlier Daju kingdom, after the Tunjur people migrated from north to the Darfur region in the fifteenth century.
-Their migration represents a second known Berber migration to the region.
-The states possibly coexisted for some time, with Tunjur rule in the north and Daju rule in the south, before the Tunjur people managed to replace the earlier dynasty completely.
-The lands ruled by the Tunjur people are within contemporary Sudan, and their influence extended into Chad.
+The Tunjur migrated to Darfur in the 15th century, and the Tunjur kingdom replaced the earlier Daju kingdom.
+The states likely coexisted for some time, with Tunjur rule in the north and Daju rule in the south, before the Tunjur people managed to replace the earlier dynasty completely.
+Traditions say that the last Daju king was a tyrant, and that his population convinced him to ride an antelope which took him to Dar Sila in present-day Chad (where he became their sultan).

-Culture
+Traditions say that the Tunjur ruled a vast area from Darfur in the east to central modern-day Chad; though they don't specify whether it was all one state, the Darfur Tunjur are regarded as 'overlords'.

+Society and culture

-The Tunjur were probably Arabized Berbers, and spoke the Arabic language.
-They claimed heritage from the tribe of Banu Hilal.
-However, they were initially entirely pagan after the migration had finished.
+The Tunjur spoke Arabic, However, they were initially entirely pagan after the migration had finished.
 No trace of their own language exists.
 All of the Tunjur oral tradition is attributed in an unusual manner to a single person called Shau Dorsid.

 Society in Darfur changed drastically due to the influence of the Tunjur dynasty.
 Corvée labor was organized for the newly-organized state, long-range trade began, and Islam was partially adopted as a religion.

 Tunjur architecture drew influence from Berber and Tora styles.
 There is a stone mosque, the first Muslim building in Darfur, possibly built around the year 1200, at the city of Uri which was the first capital of the kingdom.
 This may indicate that Islam was adopted as a court religion.
 The king however, probably, held a divine status.
 The city was built in Fur architecture.

 The role of Islam in the region ruled over by the Tunjur kingdom, and earlier the Daju dynasty, remained insignificant until the late 16th century.
 No material remains for Islamization are known from the preceding Daju dynasty's period.